 Good question.
 With a move to the competitive arena of online sales, we're going to be seeing more retailers on the web than ever, and with Amazon leading the charge, there's going to be some fierce price wars come November.
 That will likely work in your favour, with plenty of retailers vying for the lowest price on the latest gadgets.

-That means we might see Black Friday deals happening far ahead of the scheduled November 26 start date.
-You'll want to get prepped early, then, and we can help by bringing you all the latest Black Friday 2021 information as it happens right here.
+That means we might see Black Friday deals happening far ahead of the scheduled November 25 start date.
+You'll want to get prepped early, then, and we can help by bringing you all the latest Black Friday 2022 information as it happens right here.
 We'll show you where to shop, what to shop for, and when to get that credit card ready to make sure you don't miss a single saving this year, so keep this page bookmarked throughout the next couple of months.

 All of this is going to make Black Friday's online deals all the more important.
-You'll have a better chance of finding Black Friday AirPod deals at home sitting in your PJs more than waiting in line outside of a physical store.
+You'll have a better chance of finding Black Friday AirPod deals at home sitting in your PJs more than you will waiting in line outside of a physical store.

-Difference between Black Friday and Cyber Monday
+What is the difference between Black Friday and Cyber Monday?

 There was a time, especially in the US, when Black Friday meant physically going to a brick-and-mortar store to shop, mostly to shake off the turkey sweats, while Cyber Monday was exclusively for online deals.
 Now, however, there’s barely any difference since most deals offered through the November sale period are available online.